ECLAD: Extracting Concepts with Local Aggregated Descriptors: Related work on concept extraction

-The second main contribution of this paper is a method for validating CE techniques.
-Such a validation process has proven challenging for most studies to date, and three principal approaches have been followed.
-The first consists of using image classification datasets, performing CE over a trained model, and visually (qualitatively) inspecting the results for specific classes \citep{DBLP:conf/nips/GhorbaniWZK19,DBLP:journals/corr/abs-2106-08641,DBLP:conf/cvpr/GeXXZKCIW21,DBLP:journals/corr/abs-2008-06457,DBLP:journals/corr/abs-2007-07477}.
-The second approach builds on the first, performing a user study to either measure the meaningfulness of extracted concepts, or link them to the main unannotated attributes of each class \citep{DBLP:conf/nips/GhorbaniWZK19,DBLP:conf/nips/YehKALPR20}.
+The second main contribution of this paper is a method for comparing and validating CE techniques.
+Such a process has proven challenging for most studies to date, and three principal approaches have been followed.
+The first consists of using image classification datasets such as ImageNet \citep{DBLP:conf/cvpr/DengDSLL009}, performing CE over a trained model, and visually (qualitatively) inspecting the results for specific classes \citep{DBLP:conf/nips/GhorbaniWZK19,DBLP:journals/corr/abs-2106-08641,DBLP:conf/cvpr/GeXXZKCIW21,DBLP:journals/corr/abs-2008-06457,DBLP:journals/corr/abs-2007-07477}.
+The second approach builds on the first, performing a user study to either measure the meaningfulness of extracted concepts, or linking them to the main unannotated attributes of each class \citep{DBLP:conf/nips/GhorbaniWZK19,DBLP:conf/nips/YehKALPR20}.
 The third approach utilizes datasets (synthetic or natural) with labels denoting the presence of an attribute in each image \citep{DBLP:journals/corr/abs-1907-07165,DBLP:conf/nips/YehKALPR20}.
 This approach allows for a quantitative evaluation of the correlation between the labels and the extracted concepts, yet it does not ensure that the same visual cue is responsible for both.
-Our proposed validation approach uses tailored synthetic datasets with pixel-level annotations for each primitive (visual cues or concepts present on each image) to objectively relate them to extracted concepts through a distance metric.
+Our proposed comparison and validation approach uses tailored synthetic datasets with pixel-level annotations for each primitive (visual cues or concepts present on each image) to objectively relate them to extracted concepts through a distance metric.
 This measure enables an automatic assessment of whether the important extracted concepts coincide with the primitives used to compose the images of each class.
+In addition, the completely automated process allows for a comparison at a scale, taking into account the stochastic effects of training models and the differences of CNN architectures.
 To our knowledge, this is the first CE validation technique that uses pixel-wise annotations to verify whether visual cues from an important extracted concept are related to dataset primitives without human intervention.